William H. Roane: Career

-Born in Virginia, Roane pursued in preparatory studies as a young man.
-He was a member of the Virginia House of Delegates from 1812 to 1815 and was later elected a Democratic-Republican to the United States House of Representatives in 1814, serving from 1815 to 1817.
-Roane was not a candidate for reelection and instead became a member of the executive council of Virginia.
-He was later elected a Democrat to the United States Senate to fill a vacancy, serving from 1837 to 1841.
+In late 1814 Roane began his federal legislative career winning election as a Democratic-Republican to the United States House of Representatives, and served a single term, from 1815 to 1817.
+Roane did not seek reelection, for Virginia legislators had elected him to the state's executive council, another full-time paid position.

+More than two decades later, Roane again sought to represent Virginia in the national legislature.
+This time he won election as a Democrat to the United States Senate to fill a vacancy, serving from 1837 to 1841.
 There, he was chairman of the Committee on the District of Columbia from 1837 to 1839.
 After an unsuccessful bid for reelection, Roane engaged in agricultural pursuits until his death on May 11, 1845, in Tree Hill, Virginia.
-He was interred at Lyons Family Cemetery in Hanover County, Virginia.